mscdex/node-imap/README.md

 Lastly, here are the system flags defined by RFC3501 that may be added/removed:

-* Seen - Message has been read
+* \Seen - Message has been read
-* Answered - Message has been answered
+* \Answered - Message has been answered
-* Flagged - Message is "flagged" for urgent/special attention
+* \Flagged - Message is "flagged" for urgent/special attention
-* Deleted - Message is "deleted" for removal
+* \Deleted - Message is marked for removal
-* Draft - Message has not completed composition (marked as a draft).
+* \Draft - Message has not completed composition (marked as a draft).

 It should be noted however that the IMAP server can limit which flags can be permanently modified for any given message.
 If in doubt, check the mailbox's **permFlags** first.
 Additional custom flags may be provided by the server.
 If available, these will also be listed in the mailbox's **permFlags**.